 The course will take the form of lectures, readings, assignments and exams.
 This course is lecture-based, and material for the exams and assignments will follow from topics covered during the lecture.
 Lectures will follow the readings in terms of the material covered.
 It is imperative that you read the book chapters on your own, as there will be material covered in the readings that is not covered in lecture.
 Likewise, I highly recommend you attend all classes, as there will be material covered in lecture that may not be discussed in the readings.
-Attendance is not required, but all students are expected to attend all classes.
+Given the importance of class attendance, daily attendance will be taken.
+If you miss 20% or more of classes, you will automatically fail.
+This is not negotiable.
 If you miss a class, you should obtain a copy of the lecture notes from a fellow classmate.
 I do not give out my notes.
 Any material covered in lecture and/or readings is fair game for the exams.